Sushma-1706/CodeClarity/README.md

 ```
 ## 📄 License
 This project is licensed under the MIT License.
-See [MIT License][License.md]for details.
+See [MIT License](License.md) for details.

 <h3 align="center">Show some &nbsp;❤️&nbsp; by &nbsp;🌟&nbsp; this repository!</h3>